Exus Blog Article

 Personnel shift ratios.

-Consider using regression modelling to better forecast capacity, if it is available to you.
+Consider using regression modeling to better forecast capacity, if it is available to you.
 Predicting how many people each project requires is a necessity for successful business operations.
 And measuring these metrics is one of the most important ways to make sure you don’t waste time and resources across projects.